GorGylka/FREESTOR/README.md

 -PSP Wifi Does not support new Encryption Standarts, so to use it, change Wifi encryption from WPA2-PSK to WPA-PSK , WEP or just disable password in your wifi router settings

 -Maximum download speed is about 200-300kb/s due to outdated Wifi module.
-Make sure that you have enough time to wait :). downloading and installing a 500MB game takes approximately 1 hour
+Downloading and installing a 500MB game takes approximately 1 hour

 -PSP Street not supported at all
 ___________________________